RyderCRD/sagkit/README.md

 * --num_job: How many jobs to include in each job set.
 Default is 1000.
 * --num_instance: How many jobsets to generate for each set of parameter combinations.
 Default is 1.

-Note: generate_jobs() of jobset_generator.py is based on the setup in our paper, and it requires the utilization rate to grow in steps of 5, starting at 45.
-You may re-implement this method to generate the desired jobsets if you want something different.
+Note: generate_jobs() of jobset_generator.py is based on the setup in our paper, and it allows the utilization to grow in steps of 5, starting at 45 (45, 50, 55, ..., 75 are valid, 40, 46 are not).
+You may re-implement this method to generate the desired jobsets if you want them differently.

 Generate jobsets:
 ```